-- 26. Campaign against the lie that wages are causing inflation and instead highlight the destructive role that corporate profits are playing in driving up prices. - 27.
-Ensure that our members understand how inflation is decreasing real wages and that we must demand more at the bargaining table to safeguard against further wage erosion. - 28.
-Push back against the government's fearmongering of a public safety crisis to increase police and other carceral institutions that criminalize people (e.g., jails, prisons, courts, bail, etc.). - 29.
-Resist attempts to use public sector workers in any effort to decamp the unhoused within Ontario by highlighting to members, who are directed by their employer to take part in removals, of their right to refuse work that endangers their life and someone else's. - 30.
-Continue to fight for pensions for all workers with the goal of a defined benefit pension plan indexed to inflation.
+35. Campaign and create materials to educate CUPE members against the lie that wages are causing inflation and instead highlight the destructive role that corporate profits and greed are playing in driving up prices, and the impacts of the rich not paying their fair share.

+- 36. Ensure that our members understand how inflation is decreasing real wages and that we must demand more at the bargaining table to safeguard against further wage erosion. - 37.
+Push back against the government's fearmongering of a public safety crisis to increase police and other carceral institutions that criminalize people (e.g., jails, prisons, courts, bail, etc.). - 38.
+Resist attempts to use public sector workers in any effort to decamp people who are the unhoused within Ontario by highlighting to members, who are directed by their employer to take part in removals, of their right to refuse work that endangers their life and someone else's. - 39.
+Continue to fight for pensions for all workers with the goal of a defined benefit pension plan indexed to inflation. - 40.
+Advocate for an extension of the right to refuse work under the Occupational Health and Safety Act to include the right to refuse an unjust, immoral, and socially violent work. - 41.
+Work with our allies to find solutions to the housing crisis.
+This will include advocating for, and finding ways for CUPE to participate in, non-market-based solutions such as affordable social housing, government owned public housing, co-ops.
+We will also advocate for a ban on evictions and foreclosures, rent control, second stage housing, and expanding and enhancing our system of shelters.
+We will push pension plans to invest in affordable housing and demand they stop supporting any investment that perpetuates the lack of affordability of housing. - 42.
+Continue to work with sectors in dealing with the impacts of inflation including exploring COLA clauses. - 43.
+Fight against the privatization of our work and push for work to be brought back in-house.
+This includes non-traditional forms of privatization such as individualized funding in developmental services. - 44.
+Continue to work with CUPE National so locals can have access to the National Strike Fund when locals engage in illegal, sympathy, political, or wildcat strikes. - 45.
+Organize with the Injured Worker Advocacy Committee against the proposed cuts to WSIB appeal timelines and other provisions.